j-hagedorn/journals_of/content/poems/2020-03-09-membrance-isaac.md

 tries with resolute kindness, firm yielding,
 even forgiveness.
 I only ask

 to dwell here still a space.
 You, firstborn child, made our striving
 into an actual place.
 I awake,
 and I am still with you,
-only beginning to understand

-why nations war over a patch of soil.
+only beginning to comprehend armies bleeding over a patch of soil.

 I will knock down the gates of heaven if it means I can stay.